guikarai/ELK-CPACF/part1.md

 The following code pattern requires the following infrastructure:
-* A LinuxONE Virtual Machine provisionned by the LinuxONE Community cloud
+* A LinuxONE or Linux on IBM Z Virtual Machine
 * A Canonical Ubuntu 16.04.LTS Linux Virtual Machine

 # About Pervasive Encryption on LinuxONE